Alabama closes beaches, day cares and on-site dining

-GULF SHORES (AP) — Alabama today ordered the closures of day cares, beaches and on-site dining in restaurants as the state tries to contain the spread of the coronavirus.
+GULF SHORES — Alabama on Thursday ordered the closure of day cares, beaches and on-site dining in restaurants as the state tries to contain the spread of the coronavirus.

-The measure expands an order that had been in place for six counties surrounding Birmingham to all 67 counties in the state.
+The measure expands restrictions that had been in place for six counties surrounding Birmingham to all 67 counties in the state, and closes state beaches during the busy spring break season.

-“Despite our best efforts, the threat of the COVID-19 virus continues to spread and, unfortunately, we have not yet reached peak impact," Gov. Kay Ivey said in a statement.
-“While I am pleased that many of our citizens are self-regulating and are practicing social distancing, we want to ensure that Alabama is doing our part to flatten the curve."
+"We fully acknowledge that we are imposing hardship on people," state Health Officer Scott Harris said at a news conference.
+"Please take this seriously.
+This virus is serious and can kill.
+It is particularly deadly for our seniors and those people who have chronic health problems," Harris said.

 The order requires: